-As a pressure group we directly represent the public.
+As a pressure group, we directly represent the public.
 We are all service users who have been let down by the poor investigative process of PHSO.
 Many of our group have also used the LGO with disappointing results.
 We are calling for reform of the Ombudsman service as it is not fit for purpose and consistently fails to ‘serve the public’.
-We therefore welcome this timely report from Robert Gordon CB into the future of the Ombudsman landscape.
+We, therefore, welcome this timely report from Robert Gordon CB into the future of the Ombudsman landscape.

 Our primary concern, which was not addressed within this report, is the pervasive culture of denial throughout the complaint handling process.
 It would appear that the default position is to ‘find no wrong’ and ignore any evidence to the contrary.
 This has been well documented in the Francis Report and others and can be summed up as the ‘toxic cocktail’ of delay, deny, defend.
 We can assure Robert Gordon and the Cabinet Office that recent group members have received exactly the same treatment at both the first tier level and then from PHSO.
 Nothing has improved!
-We therefore commend Mr. Gordon for his call for action and determination to use this opportunity to deliver significant change.
+We, therefore, commend Mr. Gordon for his call for action and determination to use this opportunity to deliver significant change.

 If you start from the premise that good complaint handling saves money, then we can see benefits for all parties.
 In relation to the NHS, good complaint handling also saves lives.
 What better reason to get it right.

-Changing a long held culture of cover up and denial is not as easy as drafting new policies.
+Changing a long-held culture of cover-up and denial is not as easy as drafting new policies.
 It requires great leadership which must also be new leadership.
 It is not possible to trust the present management systems with delivering reform when they have been responsible for such dire complaint handling to date.
 The Health Select Committee in January 2015 confirmed that culture has been slow to change since their 2011 report.
 Cultural change must come from the top and we suggest that the new ‘Chief Ombudsman’ should have legal expertise in line with best practice internationally and should be selected from outside the existing Ombudsman landscape.

-There can be no confidence in consistency of judgement while PHSO are able to determine the definition of maladministration on a case by case basis.
+There can be no confidence in the consistency of judgement while PHSO is able to determine the definition of maladministration on a case by case basis.
 We have been informed by the legal team at PHSO that it is not possible to define ‘maladministration’.
-It is illogical to use a term which cannot be defined as the core criteria for uphold.
+It is illogical to use a term which cannot be defined as the core criteria for upholding the complaint.
 Instead, the determining factor should be ‘harm’, was harm caused by the actions of a public body and this would allow the Ombudsman to consider discretionary decisions.
 If the Ombudsman is to maintain the policy of looking at ‘what should have happened’ and comparing it to ‘what did happen’ then the Ombudsman must measure appropriate practice by the statutory and non-statutory policy statements.
 Currently, the Ombudsman has the ‘discretion’ to decide which policy statements to apply.
 One group member who presented evidence that a GP had breached GMC policy was told by PHSO that, “It is guidance rather than a set of absolute rules to be followed.”
 No uphold.
 Equally, it might be logical to consider that a breach of statutory regulations would be automatic maladministration.
 Wrong again, as demonstrated in a recently failed judicial review against PHSO; “…even if what the relevant public body, did or said turns out in hindsight to have been based on a misunderstanding of the law, it will not necessarily lead to a finding of maladministration by the Ombudsman…” PHSO V David Rapp 2015

 Currently, lay people without any clinical or legal expertise make decisions on complex medical cases.
 They decide which evidence is relevant and which to discard.
 They decide whether to involve a clinical expert or not and then set the questions for the expert to answer.
-They are able to overlook breaches in the law as they are not charged with making legal decisions.
+They are able to overlook breaches of the law as they are not charged with making legal decisions.
 The outcome of this investigation is final.
 The PASC report ‘Investigating Clinical Incidents in the NHS’ (March 2015) confirmed that the Ombudsman was never set up to deal with the volume and complexity of these cases.